 Accredited: if the key actions are met and the service has continued to adhere to the JAG standards then accreditation will be granted.
-To maintain accreditation services must complete the annual review and undergo a reaccreditation assessment after five years.
+To maintain accreditation services must complete an annual review every year and undergo a reaccreditation assessment after five years.